rospoly/boomble/README.md

 In the folder `parallel` there are two Python3 scripts:

-1) `parAnalysis` runs `boogie` and `z3` (with profiling and log enabled).
+1) `parAnalysis.py` runs `boogie` and `z3` (with profiling and log enabled).
 The script is standalone and it has a dedicate parser with a`-help` option.
 Just run `python3 parAnalysis.py` to see the help message.

 2) `elaborateLogs.py` runs the quantifier instantiations analysis on the logs produced by `parAnalysis`.
 The script is standalone and it has a dedicate parser with`-help` option.
 Just run `python3 elaborateLogs.py` to see the help message.

-# run custom Z3 with profiling
+# run custom Z3 with profiling and create the casuality graph.

+Note: in this section we assume you have the following custom Z3 implementation (link).

+In the folder `trace` there are two Python3 scripts:

+1) `casuality_graph.py` creates a casuality graph between quantifier instantiations.
+The script needs a custom trace from Z3.

+2) `causality_graph_comparison.py` compares two or more traces, it creates a diff graph for each pair of traces.